-- Various Assignments 260 points - Cengage Grammar Quizzes 140 points (there will be multiple quizzes) Grade Scale and Credit Requirements: In order to earn three credit hours for this course, students must earn an average grade of "C" or higher
+Grade Scale and Credit Requirements: In order to earn three credit hours for this course, students must earn an average grade of "C" or higher

-Mid Term and/or Final Exam Information:

-The final drafts of the two research papers essentially serve as the midterm and final in this course.
+Mid Term and/or Final Exam Information: The final drafts of the two research papers essentially serve as the midterm and final in this course.

-Final draft for the first essay is due by Sunday, September 8th, 11:59 pm Final draft for the second essay (a research paper) is due by October 10th, by 11:59 pm
+The final draft for the first major essay (poetry explication) is due October 27th, by 11:59 pm) The final draft for the third major essay (literary analysis) is (due Sunday, December 1st, by 11:59 pm).